The pseudofinite monadic second order theory of words: Axiomatising the pseudofinite monadic second order theory of Σ -words

-\begin{lemma} For each $k$, the equivalence relation $\approx_k$ can also be defined in terms of one player having a winning strategy in the so-called unnested Ehrenfeucht-Fra\"iss\'e game of length $k$, which we denote by $G_k$, between two $\lang{}{}$-structures.
+For each $k$, the equivalence relation $\approx_k$ can also be defined in terms of the second player having a winning strategy in the so-called \emph{unnested Ehrenfeucht-Fra\"iss\'e game} of length $k$, which we denote by $G_k$, between two $\lang{}{}$-structures.
 We make use of this equivalent formulation in the proof of the upcoming \cref{Prop-kequivcongruence} but space does not permit a full definition of these games.
-A full account of the games can be found in \cite{HodgesBible} pp. 102. \end{lemma}
+A full account of the games can be found in \cite{HodgesBible} pp. 102. \end{remark}